jmosbacher/pydantic-panel/README.rst

 How it works
 ------------

-If you import `pydantic_panel`, it will register the widget automatically using the `panel.BasePane.applies` interface.
+If you install `pydantic_panel`, it will register the widget automatically using the `panel.BasePane.applies` interface.
 After importing, calling `panel.panel(model)` will return a `panel.CompositeWidget` whos value is the model.

 When you change one of the sub-widget values, the new value is validated/coerced using the corresponding pydantic